shirakaba/subscripto/README.md

 # Subscripto

-An app that *theoretically* handles subscriptions and local receipt validation, but won't get past App Review for some reason (I'm open-sourcing it for code review).
+An app that handles subscriptions and local receipt validation!
+Used by [LinguaBrowse](https://itunes.apple.com/us/app/linguabrowse/id1281350165?ls=1&mt=8) (see below).

 ## Preview

-### Expected flow
+### Working flow

 The Subscripto flow, as featured in [LinguaBrowse](https://itunes.apple.com/us/app/linguabrowse/id1281350165?ls=1&mt=8) and demonstrated on my iPhone, using an iTunes Connect Sandbox tester: